joewalker/gcli/docs/index.md

 There are 3 different formats in which commands can be written.

 1. Object Literal syntax.
-This is the way Cockpit stores commands internally, so it is to some extend the 'native' syntax.
+This is the way GCLI stores commands internally, so it is to some extend the 'native' syntax.
 2. Function Metadata Syntax.
-This is ideal for decorating existing functions with the metadata to allow use with Cockpit.
+This is ideal for decorating existing functions with the metadata to allow use with GCLI.
 3. Object Metadata Syntax.
 This is ideal for grouping related commands together.